 Tips:

-- The pastry cream is not difficult to make—just remember to add the heated half-and-half very slowly to the egg mixture.
-This allows the mixtures to combine smoothly with no cooked bits of egg.
+- When making the pastry cream, just remember to add the heated half-and-half very slowly to the egg mixture while whisking constantly.
+This allows the eggs and cream to combine smoothly, and helps prevent bits of cooked from forming.
 It's a deliciously smooth and creamy filling for the puffs.

-- If you think there may be some bits of cooked egg, press the pastry cream through a fine mesh strainer to remove them.
+- If you think there may be some bits of cooked egg in the pastry cream, don't worry: just press the pastry cream through a fine mesh strainer to remove them.

-- Don't panic if the puffs do deflate a little.
-They're still a delicious vehicle for the lemon pastry cream.
+- If the baked choux puffs seem to deflate a little, don't worry about: they're still a delicious vehicle for the lemon pastry cream.

 The Cream Puffs recipe with Lemon Pastry Cream is below!
 Here are more lemony recipes for you: